WA9ONY/Pico-RP2040/README2.md

 <img width="493" height="268" src="/Images/OPLAsw1.png">
 </p>

 This is my first Arduino OPLA skectch to take a temperature, humidity and pressure sensor reading form the Arduino MKR IoT Carrier.
-The readings are displayed on the Arduino Web Editor Monitor.
+The readings are displayed on the Arduino Web Editor Monitor (see above image).

 ## [sketch_OPLAsw1.zip](Arduino/OPLA/sketch_OPLAsw1.zip)
 <PRE>